KathleenDollard/designs/accepted/2021/winforms/streamline-application-bootstrap.md

     * (Consider) checking for app.config and dpi-related configurations, if found - warn the user, and direct to supply the dpi mode via the MSBuild property defined below.
     * Check if `Application.SetHighDpiMode()` is invoked with anything other than `HighDpiMode.PerMonitorV2` (see: [dotnet/winforms-designer#3278](https://github.com/dotnet/winforms-designer/issues/3278))

+3. Update the Windows Forms application template using the top level statements syntax.

 ### Non-Goals